wabbit-corp/kappa/Spec.md

 * A fixity declaration binds a precedence level (an integer; recommended range `0..100`), and a kind (infix, infix left, infix right, prefix, postfix) to one operator token.
 * Fixities are **block-scoped** and apply from the point of declaration onward.
-* `import`/`from` may bring fixities into scope as part of the imported module interface.
+* `import` may bring fixities into scope as part of the imported module interface.
 * Fixity declarations apply when parsing operator tokens in both term expressions and type expressions wherever operator parsing is supported by the grammar.
   (They do not change the meaning of reserved punctuation used by other syntactic forms, such as ->.)